bigchaindb/org/ROADMAP.md

 1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings.
 Some of this is done...
 1. The Events API: update it and increase code coverage, with Tendermint included.
+1. Better queries / open MongoDB.
+A node operator can allow full access to its local MongoDB instance by authenticated users: document that.

 Also see [the Tendermint milestone](https://github.com/bigchaindb/bigchaindb/milestone/16) in GitHub.